-The Tuesday's Children Youth Mentoring Program is designed to encourage and support mutually beneficial, longstanding relationships between adult role models and children ages 7-18.
+The Tuesday's Children Youth Mentoring Program is designed to encourage and support mutually beneficial, long-standing relationships between adult role models and children ages 7-18.
 Having a mentor enables children to grow emotionally and socially, build resilience, and develop coping skills while encouraging them to make healthy choices.
 Mentors and mentees have fun engaging in community-based activities at least twice a month.
 Tuesday's Children also hosts mentoring events to encourage group dynamics, team building and community service throughout the year.
 The Tuesday's Children Youth Mentoring Program has served nearly 200 children in the years since September 11, 2001.
+Tuesday's Children will expand the Youth Mentoring Program to Military Families of the Fallen in the next calendar year.